cloudblog004/fantasticfoodies/content/en/posts/1326-recipe-of-ultimate-curried-cauliflower-chickpea-potato-salad.md

 - "1 red onion julienned for quick pickling if desired"
 recipeinstructions:
 - "Roast cauliflower and potatoes at 450."
 - "In dry skillet, toast seeds, tossing frequently, for 2-3 minutes.
-Grind in mortar &amp; pestle until fine.
+Grind in mortar & pestle until fine.
 Add curry powder and cayenne."
-- "Mix ingredients for dressing: yogurt, mayo, lemon juice &amp; zest, and seasonings.
-Salt &amp; pepper to taste.
+- "Mix ingredients for dressing: yogurt, mayo, lemon juice & zest, and seasonings.
+Salt & pepper to taste.
 Add chickpeas, potatoes, cauliflower, craisins.
 Stir to coat.
 Add green onions and red onion if desired."
 - "Serve on bed of greens."
 - "Ready to serve and ENJOY!"
 categories: